Yoast SEO Premium analysis: Synonyms, related keyphrases and word forms

 With the highlight function you can check where you’ve used the words that are important for your optimization.
 Look at this example from a text optimized for [puppy training] with the synonym [obedience classes]:

 Pretty nifty right?
 And you can have this too!
+Check out if this Premium analysis is available for your language.

 Get your Yoast SEO Premium license and get all this awesomeness!